News and Updates

 F&M Bank, Tennessee Bankers Association make history with state’s first-ever banking program at Austin Peay

-CLARKSVILLE, Tenn. – F&M Bank and the Tennessee Bankers Association have announced the “Banking on Govs” program, a new partnership with Austin Peay State University.
+Clarksville, TENN. – May 3, 2023 – F&M Bank and the Tennessee Bankers Association have announced the “Banking on Govs” program, a new partnership with Austin Peay State University.
 The program is the first of its kind in Tennessee and will offer business students unique training, networking and mentorship opportunities within the banking industry.

 “The ‘Banking on Govs’ program reflects our commitment to the student experience," said Dr. Michael Licari, Austin Peay president.
 "By partnering with our community, we provide Austin Peay students with practical learning opportunities, so that they can apply what they learn in class while gaining professional experiences.”